Part 5 of 5 of my journey from faith.

 It’s a giant leap to go from living a life of faith to a life of wonder.

 I don’t regret the portion of my life I gave to Christianity.
-I may certainly regret some of my actions and beliefs—but to remove those chapters, would make my story incomplete.
+I may certainly regret some of my actions and beliefs—but to remove those chapters would make my story incomplete.

 It was a start.
 My start.
 A start of wisdom that only comes from paying attention to the lessons we learn along the way.

 In big ways and in small ways, I hope to build upon it each day.